top of page

 Relative water levels for Folsom Lake

-Below is a three-year comparison of the reservoir's water levels.
+Below is a year-to-date chart of the reservoir's water levels.
 The information is sourced from the California Department of Water Resources.

 Folsom Lake's full pool level is 466 feet in elevation.
-The full pool level is represented by the bold blue line in the following chart.
-The 2024 line is bold red.
+The full pool level is represented by the dashed green line in the following chart.
+The dashed red line represents the technical cutoff point for boat speeds above 5 MPH.

 If the chart doesn't render in your browser, you can view it here.